SciML/MethodOfLines.jl/docs/src/boundary_conditions.md

 # [Boundary Conditions] (@ref bcs)

 What follows is a set of allowable boundary conditions, please note that this is not exhaustive - try your condition and see if it works, the handling is quite general.
-If it doesn't please post an issue and we'll try to support it.
-At the moment boundary conditions have to be supplied at the edge of the domain, but there are plans to support conditions embedded in the domain.
+If it doesn't, please post an issue and we'll try to support it.
+Currently, boundary conditions have to be supplied at the edge of the domain, but there are plans to support conditions embedded in the domain.

 ## Definitions
 ```julia